Windows Installation Troubleshooting

 wsl --update

 Wait for the update to complete.
-If it prompts you to press any key or restart, follow the on-screen instructions.
+If you see the following prompt:

 wsl --status